tendermint/tendermint/docs/architecture/adr-073-libp2p.md

   are responsible for routing the messages from the channel to libp2p fundamentals, replacing the current `p2p.Router.routeChannel`.

-- The current `p2p.Rotuer.dialPeers` will be removed, and the libp2p connection manager will be responsible for maintaining network connectivity.
+- The current `p2p.Rotuer.dialPeers` and `p2p.Router.acceptPeers`,
+  which are responsbile for establishing outbound and inbound connections respectively, will be removed, along with `p2p.Router.openConnection` and the libp2p connection manager will be responsible for maintaining network connectivity.

--
+### Upgrade and Compatibility

+Because the routers and all current P2P code is in the `internal` package and not part of the public API, the only changes to the public API surface area of the tendermint will be different configuration file options, replacing the current P2P options with options relevant to libp2p.

+However, it will not be possible to run a network with both networking stacks active at once, so the upgrade to the version of Tendermint will need to be coordinated between all nodes of the network.

 ## Open Questions